 The rational argument for CSR is summarized by the Iron Law of Social Responsibility, which states: In a free society, discretionary abuse of societal responsibilities leads, eventually, to mandated reprisals.
-Restated: In a democratic society, power is removed from those who abuse it.
+66 Restated: In a democratic society, power is removed from those who abuse it.
 The history of social and political uprisings-from Cromwell in England, to the American and French Revolutions, to the overthrow of the shah of Iran or the Communist government of the Soviet Union-underscores the conclusion that those who abuse power or privilege sow the seeds of their own destruction.
 Parallels exist in the business arena.
-Financial scandals around the turn of this century at Enron, WorldCom, Adelphia, HealthSouth, and other icons of US business provoked discretion-limiting laws and rulings, such as the Sarbanes-Oxley Act (2002).
-Similarly, the most recent Financial Crisis gave rise to the Dodd-Frank Wall Street Reform and Consumer Protection Act, passed by the US Congress in 2010.
+Ethical scandals around the turn of this century at Enron, WorldCom, and other icons of U.S. business provoked discretion-limiting laws and rulings, such as the Sarbanes-Oxley Act (2002).
+Similarly, the Financial Crisis of 2007 gave rise to the Dodd-Frank Wall Street Reform and Consumer Protection Act, passed by the U.S. Congress in 2010.